Fort Worth’s Best Breweries — 12 Top Spots For Beers, Food, and Ambiance

 As Fort Worth has grown, Cowtown has quickly upped the number of great breweries in the city.
 Whether you’re gathering with friends or going on a first date, these Fort Worth hangouts are great to relax and try new beers.
 A lot of them also offer their own food menu, host food trucks on-site, or keep a rotating selection of live music on tap.

->

-> From staple spots to brand new companies, these are the best breweries in Fort Worth for beer, food, and ambiance.
+From staple spots to brand-new companies, these are the best Fort Worth breweries for beer, food, and ambiance.

->

-> Opened in 2020 in the Foundry District, this new brewery comes from husband and wife Stuart and Alyssa Maples.
+Opened in 2020 in the Foundry District, this new brewery comes from husband and wife Stuart and Alyssa Maples.
 The 14,000-square-foot space includes the brewery, taproom, and outdoor beer garden.
 It’s a charming spot to sip some beers.

 Head up to the bar to order brews like the 1776 American lager, Czech Ya Later pilsner, or Monkey Business Hefeweizen, as well as wood-fired pepperoni, meat lovers, and pickle pizzas.
 Then, chill in the A/C at wooden communal tables or outside.

 Founded by John Pritchett in 2016, this massive Fort Worth brewery will be seeing some changes in 2022 —Dallas’ Bishop Cider recently acquired the brewery that sits on 21 acres of property in the city’s near east side area.